matthiashaefeli/menu_backend/README.md

 # Menu Management Backend

-Menu Management Backend is a Rails application to manage menues and dinners.
+Menu Management Backend is a Rails application to manage Menus and Dinners.

 ## How to set up locally